adammostrom/ruu-thesis-project-port/README.md

 ##### Python

-1. To run the project:
+1. To run the project, from root type:
 `make python-run`

+And follow the instructions at the prompt.

+See documentation for further specifications on inputs, function theory and edge cases.

+For running tests, run:
+`make python-test`